Jazzi Barnum-Bobb: Newport County

 On 23 June 2016, it was announced that Barnum-Bobb would rejoin Newport County on a one-year contract.
 He scored his first senior career goal on 29 October 2016 for Newport County in a 3–1 win against Accrington Stanley.
 At the end of the 2016–17 season his contract was extended for a further year.

 On 8 November 2017, Barnum-Bobb joined Torquay United on loan until January 2018.
 He was released by Newport on 21 February 2018.

 Non-League

 On 5 March 2018, Barnum-Bobb joined Chelmsford City.

 In June 2019, Barnum-Bobb went on trial with Wrexham.
 On 22 July 2019, he signed a one-year deal with the Welsh club.

 Ahead of the 2020–21 season, Barnum-Bobb signed for Dartford.
 The following season, Barnum-Bobb moved to fellow National League South outfit Dulwich Hamlet.
 On 2 July 2022, Barnum-Bobb re-signed for former club Chelmsford City.
+On 11 June 2024, Chelmsford announced Barnum-Bobb had left the club for a second time.

+On 12 June 2024, Barnum-Bobb joined fellow National League South side Hornchurch.

+On 23 November 2024, Barnum-Bobb returned to Chelmsford City for his third spell at the club.

+On 11 June 2025, Barnum-Bobb signed for Essex rivals Billericay Town.

 International career

-On 6 June 2022, Barnum-Bobb made his international debut, starting for Saint Vincent and the Grenadines in a 2–2 draw against Nicaragua.
+Barnum-Bobb qualifies to play for Saint Vincent and the Grenadines via his father, who was born on the islands.
+On 6 June 2022, he made his international debut in a 2–2 draw with Nicaragua.